 Universitetet i Oslo

-The Department of Political Science is a part of the Faculty of Social Sciences.
-The department currently has 39 permanent academic staff members, 16 postdoctoral fellows , 11 research fellows conducting PhDs and 12 administrative employees.
-About 1500 students are currently enrolled at the BA, MA and PhD levels.
-In addition to political science, the department has interdisciplinary bachelor programs in International Studies, Public Administration and Leadership and a master’s program in Peace and Conflict Studies.
-The department has research groups in several sub-fields of political science (e.g. comparative institutions and regimes; policy, bureaucracy, and organization; politics of energy and climate; nuclear weapons) and hosts the interdisciplinary Center for Research on Extremism (C-REX).
+The Department of Political Science is a part of the Faculty of Social Sciences and conducts research, teaching and dissemination.
+The Department currently has 33 permanent academic staff members, 13 research fellows conducting PhDs, six postdoctoral fellows and ten administrative employees.
+About 1100 students are currently enrolled in Bachelor’s, Master’s and PhD study programmes in political science, as well as the interdisciplinary Bachelor’s degree programmes in International Studies and Public Administration and Leadership, and the Master’s degree programme in Peace and Conflict Studies.
+The department is the host of C-REX Center for Research on Extremism.

-Two Associate Professor positions in Political Science are available in the Department of Political Science, University of Oslo.
+Two Associate Professor positions in Political Science are available at the Department of Political Science, University of Oslo.

-This is a permanent position and we expect that the successful candidate will contribute to the long-term academic development and research culture of the department.
+This is a permanent position and we expect that the successful candidates will contribute to the long-term academic development and research culture of the department.